evandor/submodule-tabsets/docs/installation.md

 ### main

-the default branch, used e.g. in tabsets.net
+the default branch, used e.g. in tabsets-pro

+### localstorage

+a branch without firebase, to be used in local-only environments like bookmrkx and tabsets